A wonderfully refurbished Grade II Listed former Georgian rectory dating back to the 17th century

 Todenham Hall is a Grade II Listed former Georgian rectory with seventeenth century and earlier origins, with a classical façade and sash and rounded headed dormer windows.
 The property was the subject of extensive refurbishment in 2006 by a firm of well-respected local builders and provides extremely elegant and comfortable accommodation.

 Todenham Hall occupies a fine village position being partly elevated and set behind a Cotswold stone wall with access via secure electric gates.
-The property fuses classicism with a fully integrated web-enabled multi media/entertainment system together with touch screen controls for heating, security, entertainment and mood lighting to all rooms.
-This can all be programmed to any specific requirement.
 There is underfloor heating throughout the main reception areas and kitchen and there is also an infrastructure for an anti-allergy air circulation system.
 Elegant and light throughout, the property has a mainly southerly aspect overlooking its own formal gardens.

 The principal living accommodation is set out over three floors incorporating elegant reception rooms accessed off an impressive staircase hall.
 The reception rooms retain the period features expected in a property of this era and type.
 There is a fabulous bespoke kitchen built of seasoned Canadian maple with polished granite work surfaces, four oven Aga with companion module, an impressive range of ovens and polished limestone floor.
 The kitchen connects by means of sliding doors to a fully fitted laundry and a walk in larder/pantry.